Arianee/arianee-sdk/packages/core/README.md

 ## Usage

-You can instanciante core with :
+You can instantiate core with :

 - Mnemonic
 - Passphrase